NemboKid/simple-dapp/README.md

 3) From the terminal, in the client folder inside the project, type `npm run start`.
 This should start the server on http://localhost:3000/
 4) In the project folder, type `truffle migrate`, could also be done with the flag `--reset`
 5) On localhost:3000, start interact with the contract through Metamask.
 Make sure to import the seed words you got from `ganache-cli`

+**Ropsten Testnet**
+The project is deployed to the Ropsten Testnet (Infura).
+Check the file deployed_addresses.txt to see the addresses.
+Also see infura_setup.md to see what changes to make if you want to interact with the frontend when it's on Ropsten.e